xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 ### Strongness
 - Novelty
   - Previous works only focus on the reliability-oriented energy management on single-processor this paper.
 In this paper, the authors study this problem in terms of multicore system.
+In specific, multicore systems are more suitable for using replication for reliability management as there are more cores available to run the replicated tasks.

 ### Weakness